41 Amazing Allergy Statistics & Facts (2021 Edition)

-Allergy statistics worldwide for 2019 show food allergies are on the rise, so perhaps cannabis could help.
+Allergy statistics worldwide from 2019 showed that food allergies are on the rise, so how can cannabis help?

-Allergy statistics worldwide show that allergies are becoming a major public concern by the minute.
+Allergies are becoming a major public concern by the minute, allergy statistics worldwide show.
 Environmental factors such as climate change and pollution are indisputable factors in this global trend, but there are also factors closer to home, things we can do on an individual level to prevent allergies.